AngleProtocol/angle-docs/governance/veANGLE/lock-details.md

 ### Single lock per address

-On a similar page, it should be noted that each account can only have a single lock duration meaning that a single address cannot lock certain ANGLE tokens for 2 years then another set of ANGLE tokens for 3 years etc. All ANGLE per account must have a uniform lock time.
+On a similar page, each account can only have a single lock duration meaning that a single address cannot lock certain ANGLE tokens for 2 years then another set of ANGLE tokens for 3 years etc. All ANGLE per account must have a uniform lock time.

 ### Unallocated voting power when increasing lock